acutesoftware/AIKIF/doc/dev_notes.rst

 - logging
 use logging module instead of standard file logging in cls_log

+- bias
+bias module mostly working, but values will need tweaking (when all areas are multiplied the result is too low - may need to change from 0 -> 1 to 0 -> 2 where 1 is 'no difference'

+- core data
+using the core data module, load sample data to core tables via bias module

 Upcoming Tasks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - integrate vais to run simulations